 Last week I mentioned downsizing my exercise journal and the momentary melancholy that accompanied it.
 Going through the letters, I felt the same.
 I knew with absolute certainty that, at some point in the future, I was going to miss these downsized letters.
 Yet I was equally certain, it needed to be done.
 An interesting dichotomy indeed.

-When I hauled the two boxes to my couch (one of the few pieces of furniture I have left) in front of the television, I figured it would take the equivalent of two or three movies to get the project done.
+When I hauled the two boxes to my couch (one of the few pieces of furniture I have left) in front of the television, I figured the length of the project equated to two or three movies.
 Two days, tops.

 It took 10 days, working on it each evening.
 Thirty or more hours.
 And I only sorted through about 60% of the letters.
 Everything from parents and grandparents was automatically kept.